isg-software/progresspie/README.md

 ## Changes in V2.0.0, backwards compatibility

-Version 2 mostly adds new features like especially:.todo
+Version 2 mostly adds new features like especially:
-* SMIL animation/transition @done(2016-08-12)
+* SMIL animation/transition
-* More features for the `inner` option (second value/pie/ring) @done(2016-08-21)
+* More features for the `inner` option (second value/pie/ring)
-	* background circle now also supported for inner rings/pies @done(2016-08-21)
+	* background circle now also supported for inner rings/pies
-	* “Double pies” extended to “multiple pies”: The `inner` option may itself contain an `inner` option (recursive) @done(2016-08-21)
+	* “Double pies” extended to “multiple pies”: The `inner` option may itself contain an `inner` option (recursive)
-* CSS support:  @done(2016-08-21)
+* CSS support:
-	* background circles and foreground pie or ring segments now always get a `class` attribute so you can define external CSS rules to modify or enhance their formatting. @done(2016-08-21)
+	* background circles and foreground pie or ring segments now always get a `class` attribute so you can define external CSS rules to modify or enhance their formatting.
-	* new predefined `CSS` mode disables some inline formatting like colors in the generated SVG code, in which case the formatting should be defined via CSS rules. @done(2016-08-21)
+	* new predefined `CSS` mode disables some inline formatting like colors in the generated SVG code, in which case the formatting should be defined via CSS rules.
 * `overlap` option
-* Was noch?
+* Extended content plug-in API able to suppress the output of the actual pie or ring chart, especially if the content plug-in would totally cover/occlude it.
+This generates more compact SVG (without needlessly rendering effectively invisible graphics) and also draws “cleaner” edges around full size filled backgrounds of content plug-ins.

 But some changes have been made which could _affect backwards compatibility_ in a few cases.
-This is the main reason for the major version increase (see [semantic versioning][https://docs.npmjs.com/getting-started/semantic-versioning]): When updating to V2.0.0, you should make sure the following changes don't affect your current uses, otherwise you might have to change.
+This is the main reason for the major version increase (see [semantic versioning][https://docs.npmjs.com/getting-started/semantic-versioning]): When updating to V2.0.0, you should make sure the following changes don't affect your current uses, otherwise you might have to (slightly) change them.

 .todo
-* Kein separator mehr bei Einfügen in leere Elemente (ggf. selbst anhängen!)
+* The `separator` option is now ignored when inserting an SVG into a hitherto empty HTML element (e.g. `<span id="pie" data-percent="50"></span>`).
+In Versions 1.x.x, the `separator` (wich actually only serves to separate the prepended or appended SVG from the content of the node) was still appended, even if there was nothing to separate.
+This could have some unwanted effect, e.g. if the target element was CSS-formatted to have a background color and the SVG should be centered inside, but was not due to the space appended to it.
+On the other hand: If you were relying on this separator being inserted, you'll now have to put it into the document by yourself. @done(2016-09-04)
 * Float-Support
 	* Wo habe ich `Math.floor` schon entfernt?
 	* TODO: Suche nach allen weiteren `Math.floor`s oder `parseInt`s